catruge/fishbuttons/README.md

 # fishbuttons

-A simple interactive, but impractical webpage.
+A simple and interactive, but impractical webpage.